fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/introduction.md

 Google is behind Flutter.
 They are also behind Firebase.
 So naturally Firebase and Flutter very well integrated.
-The problem with Firebase is that you need to sign-up with a credit card in order to use cloud functions.
+The problem with Firebase is that you need to sign up with a credit card in order to use cloud functions.

+Firebase is a great BaaS btw, as long as you don't mind vendor locking.

 I've considered multiple alternatives.
 Among those are: